learn-co-curriculum/react-hooks-state/README.md

 Consider the limitations of props: for a component's props to change, its _parent_ component needs to send it new props (after which, the component would 'remake' itself with the new props).
-State provides us with a method to update the information within a component _without_ requiring its parent to somehow send updated information.
+State provides us with a way to maintain and update information *within* a component _without_ requiring its parent to somehow send updated information.

 Imagine that we have a single component which displays an integer.
 When a user clicks the component, it should increment its integer by 1.
 If we were to